Anuj579/Tax-Calculator/README.md

 3. Open the `index.html` file in your web browser.

 ## Feedback
-If you have any feedback or suggestions, please feel free to or [reach out to me](mailto:anujchaudhary3112@gmail.com).
+If you have any feedback or suggestions, please feel free to [reach out to me](mailto:anujchaudhary3112@gmail.com).